How to Buy Wholesale Diamonds?

 Now that you are familiar with the operating structure of the diamond industry, how can you buy a diamond with the least markup possible?

-Our strong recommendation would be that you buy a diamond online because they naturally have lower overhead cost and can afford to sell you a diamond for a much lower markup.
-Companies like Petra Gems especially are more competitive because we have a very lean operation and do not advertise as heavily as say Blue Nile and James Allen so we can afford to make our markup as low as 5-6% with a wire transaction (it is slightly higher with a credit transaction because 2-3% of the total payment goes to the credit card company).
+Our strong recommendation would be to buy a diamond online because they naturally have lower overhead costs and can afford to sell you a diamond for a much lower markup.
+Companies like James Allen especially are more competitive because they have high volume and low overhead cost.

-So what you should do is to compare the prices of at least 4-6 online competitive vendors which will give you a clear sense of how low you can get a particular diamond, but before you do that, it is imperative that you have some degree knowledge about the 4Cs of a diamond and other important factors that affect the price of a diamond - explained below.
+The best approach is to compare the prices of at least 4-6 competitive online vendors, which will give you a clear sense of how low you can get a particular diamond, but before you do that, it is imperative that you have some degree of knowledge about the 4Cs of a diamond and other important factors that affect the price of a diamond - explained below.

 The seven most important factors that affect the price of a diamond and that you should be familiar with include:

 The carat weight of the diamond – the larger the diamond, the higher the price.
-However, please not that scarcity plays a big role in this as well.
 For example, 2 carat diamond would be 3 times the price of a 1 carat because bigger diamonds are scarcer than small diamonds and are therefore much more expensive.
+However, please note that scarcity plays a big role in this.

-The cut of a diamond – a well cut diamond will have optimal brilliance and fire and therefore will have a significant effect on the price.
+The cut of a diamond – a well-cut diamond will have the best brilliance and fire, so the price will be affected.

 The color of a diamond – the less color a diamond has in white diamonds, the more expenses.
 Color range is from D-Z and D-F are considered colorless diamonds.
 G-J are near colorless and are very good options for people with budget constraints.

 The clarity of the diamond – the fewer the inclusions or impurities in a diamond, the more expensive the stone.
-Flawless to Very Slight Included (VVS and VS) range diamonds are in high diamond, but Slightly Included (SI1/SI1) are great options for people with budget constraints.
+Flawless to Very Slight Included (VVS and VS) range diamonds are high diamonds, but Slightly Included (SI1/SI1) are great options for budget-conscious people.

 Fluorescence also affects the price of a diamond – it is an invisible glow that diamonds might emit under ultraviolet rays such as the sun and certain UV lights.
-They range from none to very strong blue.
+They range from no blue to a very strong blue.

-Finally, the seventh important factor in a diamond that affect the price of the stone is the certification/grading of the stone.
-Labs such as the Gemological Institute of America are very reliable and consistent in their grading and therefore stones graded by them will reflect that factor in their prices.
+Finally, the seventh important factor in a diamond that affects the stone's price is the certification/grading of the stone.
+Labs such as the Gemological Institute of America are very reliable and consistent in their grading, and therefore, stones graded by them will reflect that factor in their prices.
 On the other hand, there are many shady labs that you should avoid.
-Our advice would be to always buy a stone that comes with a high quality grading report like that of GIA or AGSL (the American Gems Society Laboratories).
+Our advice would always be to buy a stone that comes with a high-quality grading report like GIA or AGSL (the American Gems Society Laboratories).

-Please to do not hesitate to contact us if you have questions and make sure to compare diamond prices in our diamond filter page.
+Please do not hesitate to contact us if you have questions or to compare diamond prices on our diamond filter page.
 We published hundreds of thousands of diamonds from thousands of dealers in one central location.